Fluorurine/ws2_AWS/content/3-Implement/3.3-CreateLamda/_index.md

 This code fetch from S3 bucket and return the static resource to ALB.
 {{% /notice %}}

-The specific request and response format specify in [This Document](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-geo.html).
+The specific request and response format specify in [this Document](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-geo.html).
 Refer to it for more infomation.

 5. After create Lambda function, we scroll down to Code tab then paste in the snippet.
 Save it with `Ctrl+S` (Windows) or File > Save.
 Then deploy it to our Lambda function.

 ![3-7](/images/3/Img3_7.png?width=90c)